muyangshi/GPD_ScaleMixture/GPDnotebook.md

     - should it be random walk or a conditional draw??
 Or maybe it doesn't matter?
   - When doing the imputation, draw $Z_{miss} | Z_{obs}$

-- Make a double spaced version of the paper, and see how long it is

 - fix $\gamma_k$ at 1 for the simulation.
 Does $\phi$ still under-estimate?

 - Quesiton: we can't make spatial prediction below the threshold?
+  - Likun: Yes, the prediction will just be the threshold.

 ## Oct.
 29 Tuesday Meeting with Likun/Mark/Ben